HareemSaad/Smart-Contract-Security/README.md

 # Smart-Contract-Security

-This are my practice contracts to understand common security threats
+These are my practice contracts to understand common security threats